Château Penin - Bordeaux Blanc Cabanes 2024

 Wine rated (2025 guide) 89/100

 Bright yellow color with green and golden highlights.
-Aromatic nose of ripe apricot, carambola and candied lemon zest.
-Well-balanced and structured on the palate, with ripe fruit reminiscent of the nose, good acidity and good length.
+Aromatic nose of ripe apricot, star fruit, and candied lemon zest.
+The palate is well-balanced and structured with ripe fruit reminiscent of the nose, lovely acidity, and good length.

 Bernard Burtschy